Queen Heonae: Marriage and succession to the throne

-Scandal with Gim Chi-yang
+Scandal with Kim Ch'i-yang

-Meanwhile, after King Gyeongjong's death, Heonae met Gim Chi-yang (김치양, 金致陽), who came from the Dongju Gim clan and became a monk early on.
-Often meeting Gim, she came to sympathize with him, but her older brother forbade their meetings.
-However, she still secretly met Gim, which, when it became public, caused a riot in the palace, but Seongjong hurriedly ended the case and calmed down peoples by sending Gim into exile.
+Meanwhile, after King Gyeongjong's death, Heonae met Kim Ch'i-yang, who came from the Tongju Kim clan and became pretended to be a monk early on.
+Heonae had a secret relationship with Kim Ch'i-yang.
+When it became public, caused a scandal in the palace, and Seongjong responded by sending Kim into exile.